 Line a 12-cup muffin tin with paper liners.

 Combine the flax meal with 2 1/2 tablespoons of water in a small bowl.
 Let stand for 7 to 10 minutes to thicken.
 (This will be used as an egg replacer in this recipe.)

 In a medium mixing bowl, whisk together the gluten-free flour, sugar, baking powder, and salt.

 In a separate medium mixing bowl, whisk together the oil, nondairy milk, flax egg, and vanilla extract.

 Add the dry ingredients into the wet ingredients and, using a wooden spoon or rubber spatula, stir thoroughly to combine (but be careful not to overmix or overwork the batter).
 The texture will be much more like a dough than a loose batter: thick and sticky.

 Fold the chocolate chips into the dough.

-6 Portion out the batter into the muffin liners using a scoop or ladle, filling each almost to the top.
+Fill the muffin liners with the batter using a scoop or ladle, filling each almost to the top.

 Bake for 21 to 23 minutes, or until the tops are slightly golden and they spring back ever so slightly when pressed in the center.
 (If you use the toothpick doneness test, it may be misleading—chances are, you'll hit a chocolate chip!)

 Cool for 5 minutes in the pan, then transfer muffins to a wire rack to cool completely.